cmp-202/ssh2shell/README.md

 ----------------------------

 *How to:*
+* Use an .env file for server values loaded by dotenv from the root of the project.
+* Connect using a key pair with passphrase.
 * Use sudo su with user password.
 * Set commands.
-* Test the response of a command and add more commands and notifications in the onCommandComplete event handler.
+* Test the response of a command and add more commands and notifications in the host.onCommandComplete event handler.
 * Use the two notification types in the commands array.
-* Connect using a key pair with passphrase.
-* Use an .env file for server values loaded by dotenv from the root of the project.
+* Use msg: notifications to track progress in the console as the process completes.
+* Email the final full session text to yourself.
+* Trigger an event handler by using this.emit for known event handlers: error and msg.

+(will require a package json with ssh2shell, dotenv and email defined as dependencies)

 *.env*
 ```